sfmig/deep-learning-biosciences/README.md

-# Deep learning crash-course 🧬🦅🌱🧠🔬
+# Deep learning for bioscientists crash-course 🧬🦅🌱🧠🔬
-Notes for the first session of the course **"Deep learning for bioscientists crash-course"**
+Notes for the first session of the course **"Introduction to neural networks"**

 Instructors: S. Minano, N. Arning, N. Leadholm